uscreen/versionize/README.md

 You need a working `git` binary in your `PATH`.

+#### Sync versions

+If `versionize` is used additionally to another version management tool, it may be necessary to sync the versions between `package.json` and `manifest.json`.
+This can be done with the options `--sync-from-newest`, `sync-from-package` and `--sync-from-manifest`.
+If used with `latest`, `stable` or `hotfix`, the versions will be synced before incrementing.
+If used without any of these arguments, the versions will be synced without incrementing.

+If another tool is used to change the versions in package.json, it may be feasible to sync the versions in manifest.json with the versions in package.json.
+This can be done by using the option `--sync`.

 ### JavaScript

 The package also exposes some methods so you could use `versionize` inside your project: